Therapy FAQ

 If you (or someone around you) have noticed a significant shift in your mood, that can be a key indicator that some mental health support is needed.
 Therapists are trained to assess how big mood swings impact your ability to engage in your life.

-They can diagnose severe mood disorders (like Major Depressive Disorder or Bipolar Disorder) and create treatment plans that help you manage symptoms and reduce the severity of these mood swings.
-They can also help tease out if your mood is being affected by another aspect of your life such as eating habits or trauma.
-Therapists can collaborate with your other healthcare providers as well to make sure that they all have the whole picture when it comes to your health and well-being.
+Therapists can diagnose mood disorders (like major depressive disorder or bipolar disorder) and create treatment plans that help you manage symptoms and reduce the severity of these mood swings.
+They can also collaborate with your other healthcare providers as well to make sure that they all have the whole picture when it comes to your health and well-being.

 Therapy for Self-Awareness